menu

 Overview

 Butler is a tiny village located in the state of Illinois.
 With a population of 165 people and just one neighborhood, Butler is the 793rd largest community in Illinois.
-Butler has an unusually large stock of pre-World War II architecture, making it one of the older and more historic villages.
+Butler has a large stock of pre-World War II architecture, making it one of the older and more historic villages in the country.

 Occupations and Workforce